-Special Admissions/Enrollment Requirements for PHLB 1016:
+\Special Admissions/Enrollment Requirements for PHLB 1016:

-- be at least 18 years of age by time of completion. - have a high school diploma or equivalent at the time of application. - meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - submit to substance abuse screening and criminal background check during the first week of class.
+- be at least 18 years of age by time of completion. - have a high school diploma or equivalent at the time of application. - · submit to substance abuse screening and criminal background check during the first week of class.

-Special Admissions/Enrollment Requirements for EMER 1007:
+\\Special Admissions/Enrollment Requirements for EMER 1007:

-- be at least 18 years of age by the time of completion. - have a high school diploma, or equivalent, at the time of application. - meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - have an overall GPA of 2.0 or greater on all previous coursework. - complete a program application, which is available from the Allied Health Sciences Division. - submit to a substance abuse screening and criminal background check during the first week of class. - submit to additional Arkansas state requirements as described during the course.
+- be at least 18 years of age by the time of completion. - have a high school diploma, or equivalent, at the time of application. - have an overall GPA of 2.0 or greater on all previous coursework. - complete a program application, which is available from the Allied Health Sciences Division. - submit to a substance abuse screening and criminal background check during the first week of class. - submit to additional Arkansas state requirements as described during the course.

-Special Admissions/Enrollment Requirements for EMER 2007:
+\\\Special Admissions/Enrollment Requirements for EMER 2007:

-- be at least 18 years of age by the time of completion. - have a high school diploma, or equivalent, at the time of application. - meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - have an overall GPA of 2.0 or greater on all previous coursework. - complete a program application, which is available from the Allied Health Sciences Division. - have completed EMER 1007 with a current NREMT license. - submit to a substance abuse screening and criminal background check during the first week of class. - submit to additional Arkansas state requirements as described during the course.
+- be at least 18 years of age by the time of completion. - have a high school diploma, or equivalent, at the time of application. - have an overall GPA of 2.0 or greater on all previous coursework. - complete a program application, which is available from the Allied Health Sciences Division. - have completed EMER 1007 with a current NREMT license. - submit to a substance abuse screening and criminal background check during the first week of class. - submit to additional Arkansas state requirements as described during the course.